Henry Wylie

 Maj.-Gen. Henry Wylie CSI (24 July 1844 – 5 October 1918) was a British Indian Army officer.
 He served as the acting Chief Commissioner of Balochistan in 1899 and as British Resident at Nepal, 1891–1900.

+Biography

 Wylie was born in Calcutta, where his father, MacLeod Wylie, was a judge.
+One of his grandsons is Charles Wylie.

 He died at his home in Farnham Common, Buckinghamshire.